 Every Print Assignment will have a corresponding grading rubric that will be used to assess the assignment.
-In- Progress Critiques will assist students in improving their project before printing finished editions.
-Finished Editions will be physically handed in to the instructor and will be given a numerical grade and written comments, posted to OWL on the Gradebook Tool.
+Some assignments will have a final critique, as stated on the Syllabus/Timeline.
+Some aspects of assignments might be submitted online by photographing work in-progress.
+Finished Assignments will be physically handed in to the instructor and will be given a numerical grade and written comments, posted to OWL on the Gradebook Tool.